koleaby4/next_movie/README.md

 As the development of this project progressed, we've learned that there is a lot of inconsistent and missing data<br>
 in the responses we were receiving.
 A few examples to consider:
 * `1975-` as a movie's release year
-* missing poster urls
+* missing poster urls and review ratings
-* movies present in `imdb8.p.rapidapi.com` APIs, but missing in `api.themoviedb.org`
+* movies present in `imdb8.p.rapidapi.com` APIs, but missing from `api.themoviedb.org`

 To allow our website cope with these data anomalies:
 * safety checks were added where possible